-A general site location plan, incorporating the Ordnance Survey map is shown in Figure 1.
-A large scale (1:5000) site location plan showing the processed magnetometer data and cropmarks is shown in Figure 2.
-The data are presented in greyscale, XY trace plot and interpretation formats in Figures 3, 4 and 5 inclusive, at a scale of 1:1000.
+A general site location plan, incorporating the 1:50000 Ordnance Survey map is shown in Figure 1.
+A large scale (1:2500) site location plan showing the greyscale magnetometer data is shown in Figure 2.
+The data are presented in greyscale, XY trace plot and interpretation formats in Figures 3 to 8 inclusive at a scale of 1:1000.